Psi Chi

 - Review the application instructions and fill out the online application at psichi.org.

 The induction ceremony and reception to acknowledge your achievements will be held each spring.
-However, you may apply at any time and membership decisions are made throughout the academic year.
-Those who are unable to attend the induction ceremony will be able to pick up their membership materials later.
+Those who are unable to attend the induction ceremony will be able to pick up their membership materials at a different time.

 Psi Chi meetings take place approximately every other week during the fall and spring semesters (time, day and location chosen at beginning of each semester).
 These meetings are open to all Psi Chi members, as well as psychology majors/minors interested in joining.